Aliyu Amba: Demographics

 Based on figures from the Central Statistical Agency in 2005, Aliyu Amba has an estimated total population of 2,873 of whom 1,431 are men and 1,442 are women.
 The inhabitants include members of the Argobba people.
 The 1994 census reported this town had a total population of 1,582 of whom 719 were men and 863 were women.
 It is one of four towns in Ankober woreda.

+In the nineteenth century, the English traveler Charles Beke noted that the inhabitants included native groups such as the Afars, Argobbas, Hararis, and some Amharas, Gurages, and Somalis, in addition to foreigners like Indians, Arabs, Turks, Armenians, and Greeks.